bruce-hill/tomo/docs/text.md

 **Parameters:**

 - `glue`: The text used to join the pieces.
-- `pieces`: The list of text pieces to be joined.
+- `pieces`: The array of text pieces to be joined.

 **Returns:**
 A single `Text` value with the pieces joined by the glue.